Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

         b.control_with_account ..., confidential: {reference_data: true, asset_id: true, amount: true}
         b.retire               ..., confidential: {reference_data: true, asset_id: true, amount: true}
     end

-It is an error to use `confidential` key with action `control_with_receiver`.
-This is because receivers fully control confidentiality options.

 It is an error to use `confidential:{asset_id:/amount:}` for action `spend_*`.
 Only `confidential:{reference_data:true/false}` is allowed for spends.
 And confidentiality of the value is already controlled by an existing spendable output.